andris9/JSHTMLPagination/README.md

 # JSHTMLPagination

-**JSHTMLPagination** is a small library to achieve pagination in modern browsers (currently supported Chrome and Safari).
+**JSHTMLPagination** is a small library to achieve pagination of arbitrary HTML in modern browsers (currently supported Chrome and Safari).

 ## Usage